 The Griffin

-Closed since 2015 and awaiting development the Griffin was unique among the pubs of Thorpe in that it had stood on three different sites during its 300 year history.
-The original Griffin stood where 25 Yarmouth Road now stands, taking its name from the symbol of the Paston family who occupied Thorpe Hall opposite.
-This is commemmorated by the griffin symbol on the gable ends of the current building.
-About 1825 it was relocated for reasons that are unclear to a one acre site immediately to the east of the newly built County Asylum.
-In 1846 it was bought and demolished to provide further land for the asylum and then rebuilt to the west where it still stands.
-Recent years witnessed several changes of landlord and re-launches but non were successful and it finally closed for good in 2015.
+The former Griffin public house on Yarmouth Road was demolished in May 2021 pending re-development which has yet to take place.
+Prior to demolition it had been closed since 2015.
+The Griffin had an interesting history and was unusual in that a pub with that name had stood at three different locations in Thorpe during its 300 year history.
+The original Griffin stood where 25 Yarmouth Road now stands, taking its name from the symbol of the Paston family who occupied Thorpe Hall opposite – commemorated by the griffin symbol on the gable ends of the current building.
+About 1825 it was relocated for reasons that are unclear, to a one acre site immediately to the east of the newly built County Asylum.
+In 1846 it was bought and demolished to provide further land for the expansion of the asylum and then rebuilt to the west.
+For many years it was a popular pub, serving travellers using the Yarmouth Road and the staff and patients from the asylum.
+But by the end of the twentieth century it was struggling to attract customers.
+Despite several changes of landlord and a number of relaunches – including as a burger bar and as a tapas restaurant – it was not possible to reverse a steady decline.

 The former Red Lion, Yarmouth Road

-Now an Indian restaurant it was built as a beer house in the late 1830s following the passing of the Beer Act which loosened controls on drinking establishments.
-For many years it also formed part of Red Lion farm and was a stopping place for cattle being driven into Norwich.
+Now an Indian restaurant, the Red Lion was built as a beer house in the late 1830s following the passing of the Beer Act which loosened controls on drinking establishments.
+For many years it also formed part of Red Lion farm and was a stopping place for cattle being driven to Norwich market.
 There was accommodation for the drovers at the rear and pens for the cattle at the side of the building.
 This arrangement lasted well into the twentieth century.
 In the 1930s the Red Lion was extended and obtained a full licence but was still a relatively small pub.
-During the 1970s it was extensively refurbished again and concentrated on providing food and live music provided.
+During the 1970s it was extensively refurbished again and concentrated on providing food and live music.
 But by 2002 it was struggling and closed that year before becoming a Chinese restaurant and subsequently an Indian restaurant.

 Woodlands(Oasis)

-Known in recent years as the Oasis Sports and Leisure Club the building and grounds in Pound Lane was originally a private estate known as Woodlands built for or by the wealthy Norwich timber merchant Charles Jecks.
-Jecks arrived in Norwich from Wisbech in the 1830s and established a timber importing business at St Georges Plain.
-He began buying property in Thorpe and lived for a time at High House before moving to Pound Lane during the late 1850s.
+Known in recent years as the Oasis Sports and Leisure Club the building and grounds in Pound Lane was originally a private estate known as Woodlands, built for the wealthy Norwich timber merchant Charles Jecks in about 1855.
+Jecks began buying property in Thorpe and lived for a time at High House before moving to Pound Lane after Woodlands was completed.
 It was an imposing residence, described some years later as being situated in well wooded grounds in which there was a small lake.
-Its unclear when the lake was filled it.
-Following Jeck's bankruptcy in 1871 Woodlands was acquired by William Birkbeck who later sold it to a retired soldier Lieutenant Colonel Edwin Danby.
-It remained a private dwelling until conversion to a sports and social club which was run for many years by the Serruys family.
+The lake still exists but is overgrown.
+Following Jeck’s bankruptcy in 1871 Woodlands was acquired by William Birkbeck who later sold it to a retired soldier, Lieutenant Colonel Edwin Danby.
+It remained a private dwelling until the 1970s before conversion to a sports and social club which was run for many years by the Serruys family.
 It has been closed since 2016 and there are plans to demolish the existing buildings and redevelop the site.
+As with other empty buildings in Thorpe, Woodlands has been subject to arson attacks including one in April 2022 that did extensive damage to the original house.

 High House

-Tucked away at the north of South Avenue is a large house now divided into individual apartments known as High House.
-Until the end of the nineteenth century it was the family home William Birkbeck.
-It was probably built by the Batley family, who were timber merchants in Norwich, and later owned for time by Charles Jecks.
+Tucked away at the northern end of South Avenue is a large house known as High House now divided into individual apartments.
+Until the end of the nineteenth century it was the family home of William Birkbeck.
+It was probably built by the Batley family, who were timber merchants in Norwich, and was later owned by Charles Jecks.
 But by the 1850s the Birkbecks lived there.
 William Birkbeck was born there in 1859 and lived there until his death in 1916.
 It was a grand house set at the top of the escarpment providing views of the river below.
-It was surrounded by extensive wooded grounds and had a lodge at each of its two entrances - one off Thunder Lane which still exists and the other at the bottom of South Avenue which was the drive up to High House.
+It was surrounded by extensive wooded grounds and had a lodge at each of its two entrances – one off Thunder Lane which still exists and the other at the bottom of South Avenue which was originally the drive up to High House.
 This was demolished when South Avenue was developed.
-By the time of William Birbeck's death much of the estate and the surrounding area was being sold for development.
+By the time of William Birbeck’s death much of the estate and the surrounding area was being sold for development.